 “Sir,” Carolina said, “that circuit board manufacturer in Naperville is probably a mob operation.”

-“I absolutely agree, Agent Hendon.
-I will have by late tomorrow judicial permission to begin intrusive surveillance of that company, meaning Jane can break in and find out what is happening.”
+“I agree, Agent Hendon.
+I will have judicial permission by tomorrow to begin intrusive surveillance of that company, meaning Jane can break in and find out what is happening.”

 “Respectfully, Director, we need to get a team to one of those BART stations and see if a randomly selected turnstile has the fake board installed.
 It would have no markings on the top and bottom of the circuit board.”

 “I agree, Jane.
-I’ll send a text to the FBI, San Francisco, as soon as I sign offWhen I sign off, I’ll text the FBI in San Francisco, telling them that Carolina will call.
+When I sign off, I’ll text the FBI in San Francisco, telling them that Carolina will call.
 See to it.
 Keep pushing, folks.”

 After everyone signed off, Carolina called for the helicopter to transport Jane and Mac home.
 Jane could continue her work from the mansion.